bioinformatics-core-shared-training/cruk-summer-school-2018/description.md

 - Produce a list of differentially expressed genes from an RNA-Seq experiment.
 - Import a set of ChIP-Seq peaks and investigate their biological context.
 - Appreciate the differences between bulk and single-cell RNA-seq analyses, and why the same methodologies might not be applicable

+# Accomodation

+If required, free bed and breakfast accommodation will be provided for attendees in Murray-Edwards College.
+Please let us know on the registration form if you need accommodation and when you plan to check-in and check-out.
+Please note that the course ends at 13:30 on Friday 22nd September and accommodation is not provided for Friday night.

+# Timetable (approximate)

+## Day zero

+Informal get-together the day before the course at a local pub

+## Day one 09:30 - 17:00

+- Overview of Functional Genomics
+- Review of the R programming language
+- Data Processing for Next Generation Sequencing
+- Alignment to reference genomes and QC

+## Day two 09:30 - 17:00

+- Introduction to (bulk) RNA-seq
+- Importing and QC of RNA-seq data
+- Differential Expression

+## Day three 09:30 - 17:00

+- Annotation and visualisation of Differential Expression
+- Gene set Analysis and Gene Ontology testing
+- Introduction to ChIP-seq
+- Quality control methods for ChIP-seq

+## Day four 09:30 - 17:00

+- Downloading public ChIP-seq datasets
+- Downstream analysis of ChIP-seq data
+- Differential Binding analysis
+- Introduction to the analysis of long distance interactions

+## Day five 09:30 - 12:30

+- Introduction to single-cell sequencing